Shicheng-Guo/BIS180L_web/_posts/2017-04-04-1Markdown_Intro.md

 ## Exercise

-Use the Remarkable editor to write a brief biography of your lab partner.
+Use the Atom editor to write a brief biography of your lab partner.
+* Open Atom by clicking on the icon on the dock at the bottom of the screen.
+* You may want to close some of the "Welcome" screens.
+Or explore them and then close.
+* If there is not a blank document open already, type ctrl-N or select new file from the File menu
+* If you want to see a Markdown Preview as you work, select Packages > Mardown Preview > Toggle

 Include: